Battery Troubleshooting For AirCat

 Checking the battery is always the first step.
 Have your battery charging for at least 6 hours before beginning troubleshooting

-Check the battery indicator light seen in the picture below
+Check the battery indicator light seen in the picture below.
+This indicator is located under the AirCat and next to the battery.

 How to read the battery indicator when charging